 Venmo stats showed that out of 10 million users of the P2P payment platform, 6 million were men and 4 million were women.
 PayPal, in contrast, had more female users according to the Verto Analytics data.
 Namely, out of 32 million customers, 18 million were women.
 Square recorded only 3 million users and two-thirds of them (2 million) were men.

 In the same 2017 report, Verto Analytics established the reach of these three mobile payment apps.
 PayPal had the best results serving nearly 15% of all users (14.9%).
-Venmo and Square reached about 4.8% and 1.4% of the consumers, Verto Analytics’ Venmo statistics show.
+Venmo and Square reached about 4.8% and 1.4% of the consumers, as Venmo statistics by Verto Analytics reveal.

 17. New features like Cash a Check and QR codes drive the service’s growth.